rickvandermey/angular-starterkit/README.md

 ## Development server

-`npm run start` available at `https://localhost:4202/` (Hot reloading enabled)
+`npm run start` available at `https://localhost:4202/` (Hot reloading enabled) `npm run start:mock` will use the mock environment, which connects with the mockServer at `http://localhost:4000`

 Because we are running localhost on SSL (https), you will need to generate a certificate and key, and place them in a folder called `build`.
 Run `npm run certificate:generate` to create the required certificates and place them in the required folder.